 Self-service DraaS is relatively more affordable.
 Why?
 In this model, the company is accountable for laying out a disaster recovery plan, testing the efficacy of the plan, and supervising its disaster recovery implementation on its own.

-This will also involve hosting their own data system and backup on both physical and virtual servers offsite.
-The method requires very stringent and carefully tested and executed methodologies ensuring that the company will be able to recover its data should one system fail.
-This is the best option for companies that already have experienced and highly skilled DraaS staff.
+This will also involve hosting their data system and backup on offsite physical and virtual servers.
+The method requires very stringent, carefully tested, and executed methodologies, ensuring the company can recover its data should one system fail.
+This option is best for companies with experienced and highly skilled DraaS staff.

 Understanding The Different Types of DraaS Implementation Strategies